surifirstpin/biplus_documentation/docs/Dashboard.md

 You can add different reports to the layout selected, depending on the requirement.

 **4.** Click on **Update report** to add reports to layout. there are multiple ways to add the reports to layout.
-- Click on report layout section and click the report you want to add, or else
+- Click on report layout section and select the report you want to add.
+- Click on **add** to add the reports to layout.

 **5.**  Click on **Apply Filters**  to add global filters and lookups.